Pennsylvania Act 77 Mail-in Voting Challenge

 Lawsuit filed on behalf of Republican members of the Pennsylvania House of Representatives against Acting Secretary of the Commonwealth of Pennsylvania Leigh M. Chapman (D) challenging Act 77 of the Pennsylvania Election Code.
 Act 77 is 2019 law that largely expanded mail-in voting opportunities in the Commonwealth.
 (The same plaintiffs already tried to eliminate no-excuse mail-in voting in the state in McLinko v.
 Degraffenreid, but the Pennsylvania Supreme Court upheld the law.)
 In their complaint, the plaintiffs argue that Act 77 should be struck down due its provision which states that “if any provision of this act or its application to any person or circumstance is held invalid, the remaining provisions or applications of this act are void” (in legal terms, this is known as a non-severability provision).
 The plaintiffs contend that in light of a federal lawsuit, Migliori v.
 Lehigh County Board of Elections, in which the 3rd U.S. Circuit Court of Appeals prohibited the application of two provisions of Act 77 requiring voters to date their outer secrecy envelopes for mail-in ballots, the entire law should be void.
 The petitioners request that the court declare all remaining provisions of Act 77 that are still in effect invalid.
-Oral arguments were held before the Pennsylvania Commonwealth Court on Oct.
-12. Litigation is ongoing.
+Oral argument was held before the Pennsylvania Commonwealth Court on Oct.
+12, 2022.
+Litigation is ongoing.

 On Wednesday, Oct.
 12, the full bench of judges on the Pennsylvania Commonwealth Court heard oral arguments in a Republican case challenging Act 77, a 2019 law that largely expanded mail-in voting in the commonwealth.
 The Republican plaintiffs argue that the entirety of Act 77 should be struck down based on a section of the law that stipulates that “if any provision of this act or its application to any person or circumstance is held invalid, the remaining provisions or applications of this act are void” (in legal terms this is known as a “non-severability provision”).
 The lawsuit claims that, because of the 3rd U.S. Circuit Court of Appeals’ decision in Migliori v.
 Lehigh County Board of Elections (which prohibited the application of two provisions of Act 77 requiring voters to date their outer secrecy envelopes for mail-in ballots, thereby allowing undated mail-in ballots to be counted), the entire law should be void.
 The state lawmakers request that the court declare all remaining provisions of Act 77 that are still in effect invalid.
 Today, the court heard from an attorney representing the Republican legislators who filed the lawsuit, an attorney representing the acting secretary of the commonwealth and the Pennsylvania Department of State, an attorney representing the Democratic National Committee (DNC) and the Pennsylvania Democratic Party (PDP) and an attorney representing the Democratic Senatorial Campaign Committee (DSCC) and Democratic Congressional Campaign Committee (DCCC).